-FDIC insurance covers deposit account balances at a Program bank up to \$250,000 per depositor in each recognized insurable capacity (e.g., individual, joint, IRA, etc.).
-This amount is an aggregate amount of cash deposits at all banks by the depositor.
+FDIC insurance covers deposit account balances at a Program bank up to \$250,000 per depositor in each recognized insurable capacity (e.g., individual, joint, IRA, etc.) currently there are four (4) banks in the Program ("Program Banks") so the maximum coverage is \$1,000,000.
+This amount is an aggregate amount of cash deposits at all Program Banks by the depositor.
 Any funds above of this amount are not principally protected in the event of bank failure.
 Cash you hold in these banks outside of the Program may reduce the FDIC coverage you receive for cash held under the Program because your cash assets are typically aggregated at each bank for coverage purposes.